Constructive Discharge: Everything You Need to Know

 A worker that claims constructive dismissal must prove that the conditions that led to their voluntary resignation were inappropriately adverse, and that they would cause any reasonable and competent employee not to remain on the job.
 This is known as the reasonable person standard.

-A solitary negative performance appraisal or other isolated acts are not enough to establish unusually egregious employment conditions.
+A solitary negative performance appraisal or other isolated acts is not enough to establish unusually egregious employment conditions.
 An ongoing pattern of an employer's egregious conduct is necessary in order to consider an employee's resignation as a case of constructive discharge.
-However, a single instance of a violent crime by the employer against the employee, for example, or an employer demanding that an employee commit an illegal act may be enough to constitute intolerable working conditions.
+However, a single instance of violent crime by the employer against the employee, for example, or an employer demanding that an employee commit an illegal act may be enough to constitute intolerable working conditions.

 Courts focus on the following factors to determine whether or not an employer's conduct has created a hostile working environment that subsequently led to the employee voluntarily quitting their job: